waimea-cpy/kaplay-test/README.md

     └── fonts/
 ```

-This works well for separation of game parts in a logical, but not overwhelming way:
+This project structure works well for separation of game parts in a logical, but not overwhelming way:
 - **Entities** are defined, but just as data / info.
 Behaviour is within scenes
 - **Scenes** create required entities and handle game inputs / collisions / etc.

+## Game Hosting

+The structure also works well for zipping (the **contents**, not the folder) to upload to **itch.io**, and for simple hosting on GH Pages